gpiechnik2/globeexplorer/README.md

 ---

 Globeexplorer is an extremely extensible framework for automating the running of different types of vulnerability and web risk scanners.
-The framework is dedicated to **Continous Integration & Continous Security** (CI&CS) and daily **penetration testing of web applications**.
+The framework is dedicated to **Continous Integration & Continous Security (CI&CS)** and daily **penetration testing of web applications**.
 Thanks to automation of security scanners we are able to optimize our work and become more efficient.

-In the example directory you can find test scenarios with tool modules consisting of 12 security scanners.
+In the example directory you can find test scenarios with tool modules consisting of 8 security scanners.

 # Features
 The framework has several distinctive features, which include: